royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 See [this reference](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sql-functions.html) for functions that you can use in the query statement.
 Which is under the [AWS IoT SQL reference](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sql-reference.html)

-### Bonus stuff 2 - encrypting your certs with asymmetric encryption
+### Bonus Stuff 2 - Encrypting your Certificates with Asymmetric Encryption
 Even though presigned urls are generally safe and can be set to expire after some time, still, anyone with the link can download the files that it points to.
 <BR>
 You can, if you want to secure your secrets further, use asymmetric encryption with the public key that is provided to you for the device cert.